 Improving your site’s bounce rates will better guarantee more people stay on your site rather than going back to SERPs—a factor that can certainly affect SEO.

-Obviously, with a low bounce rate, you can assume that something on the page is compelling visitors to dive deeper into the site.
+If a page has a low organic bounce rate, you can assume that something within it’s content is compelling visitors to dive deeper into the site.
 Unfortunately, high bounce rates are not always easy to diagnose.
-There is a multitude of factors that can cause an elevated bounce rate.
+There are a multitude of factors that can cause an elevated bounce rate.

 Multiple factors can impact bounce rate, including: